Understanding your payslip

 Information on the payslip

-The pay slip must the following information must be provided:
+The pay slip must hold the following information:

 - the gross wage sum

 - net wage sum (amount you actually receive after all deductions)

 - the contents of your wage (i.e. base wage, plus overtime or other bonuses)

 - a listing of the deductions taken (i.e. social security premiums, taxs withheld)

 - name and address of the employee